A&C Bus Corporation

-A&C Bus Corporation was an American bus company.
+A&C Bus Corporation was an American bus company that operated in Jersey City, New Jersey.
 The company was established in 1927.
 In July 2023, A&C announced that it would discontinue operations.
 On October 28, 2023, the four routes then operated by A&C were taken over by NJ Transit Bus Operations.

 Routes

 The company had four routes which served the West Side of the city.